Links to other numismatic organisations, collections and sites

 International Rare & Historic Coins specialises in English hammered and milled coins.

 Australasian Numismatic Dealer’s Association is an association of many of Australia’s leading coin and banknote dealers.

-WA Coins is Western Australia’s newest coin dealer, specializing in Australian coins and offering a personalized (by appointment only) service.
+WA Coins is Western Australia’s newest coin dealer, specializing in Australian coins accessories and banknotes and offering a personalized service at 1/250 Beaufort St Perth.